Da'Shawn Hand

-Da'Shawn Hand (born November 14, 1995) is an American football defensive end for the Tennessee Titans of the National Football League (NFL).
-He played college football at Alabama.
+Da'Shawn Hand (born November 14, 1995) is an American professional football defensive end for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.

-Early years
+Early life

-Hand was born in Philadelphia, Pennsylvania, fathered by Sharif Hand, who was a junior in high school when Da'Shawn was born.
-Hand's uncle, Damone Boone, was a Parade All-American running back at West Springfield in Virginia in the mid-1990s.
+Hand was born in Philadelphia; his father is Sharif Hand, who was a junior in high school when Da'Shawn was born.
+Hand's uncle, Damone Boone, was a Parade All-American running back at West Springfield High School in West Springfield, Virginia, in the mid-1990s.

 After moving to Woodbridge, Virginia, Hand attended Woodbridge High School, where he was a three-sport athlete in football, wrestling and track.
 In football, he was an All-State defensive lineman.
 In his junior year, Hand recorded 110 tackles, 16 sacks, 40 tackles for loss, two pass deflections, four forced fumbles, and three fumble recoveries.
 Woodbridge finished the season 6–5, losing 0–17 to Haymarket Battlefield in the first round of the VHSL playoffs.
 After his junior year, Hand was named Rivals.com Junior of the Year, an honor that comes along with being rated the No. 1 prospect of one's class entering senior season.
-Media attention steadily increased, and The Washington Post made Hand the subject of a documentary series named First and 17, which followed him both on and off the field, "giving an inside look at the challenges facing a top recruit juggling school, football and his senior year."
+Media attention steadily increased, and The Washington Post made Hand the subject of a documentary series named First and 17, which followed him both on and off the field, "giving an inside look at the challenges facing a top recruit juggling school, football and his senior year".

 In addition to playing football, Hand also excelled in wrestling and track.
 He was a regional champion in Virginia wrestling.
 In track & field, he competed primarily as a thrower, but also spend some time as a sprinter during his final year in 2014.
 At the Runner Store City-County Championships, he earned a second-place finish in the shot put event, recording a career-best throw of 15.81 meters (51 ft, 9 in).
 He placed 11th in the discus at the Gojekian Twilight Classic, notching a top-throw of 35.66 meters (116 ft, 9 in).
 In sprints, he clocked a 12.24-second 100-meter dash time at the 2014 Garfield Meet, where he took 7th.
 He ran a 4.7-second 40-yard dash and had a 33-inch vertical jump.